austinmama/hardware-firewall-dedicated/cancelling.md

 # Canceling a Hardware Firewall (Dedicated)
 {: #canceling-a-hardware-firewall-dedicated-}

-Firewalls can be cancelled at any time, by performing the following procedure:
+Your Hardware Firewall (Dedicated) can be cancelled at any time, by performing the procedure here.
+{: shortdesc}

 1. From your browser, open the [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} and log into your account.
 2. In the Customer Portal navigation, go to **Network > IP Management > VLANs** and click on the firewall device you want to cancel.